kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

        email: YOUR_EMAIL_ADDRESS # Edit this value
        autoRegistration: true
        # Name of the Secret used to store the ACME account private key
-       # If does not exist, a new one is created
+       # If doesn't exist, a new one is created
        privateKeySecretRef:
          name: letsencrypt-staging-secret
          namespace: default
        domains:
          include:
            - mydomain.com # The main domain.
 Edit this value
-           - "*.mydomain.com" # A wildcard DNS record.
+           - my.sub1.mydomain.com # The subdomain provided in the DNS Entry created in the previous step.
 Edit this value
-           - my.sub1.mydomain.com # The subdomain provided in the DNS Entry created in the previous step.
+           - "*.mydomain.com" # A wildcard DNS record.
 Edit this value
          # Optionally, restrict domain ranges for which certificates can be requested
    #     exclude:
    #       - my.sub2.mydomain.com # Edit this value